-The President's budget proposal for FY2006 and the conference version of H.R.
-3058, as approved by the House and Senate, continues to prohibit the implementation of the medical marijuana ballot initiative.
+P.L.
+109-115 continues to prohibit the implementation of the medical marijuana ballot initiative.
 This is consistent with language include in House and Senate versions of H.R.
 3058.
 During its consideration of the District budget for FY2006, the city council did not include language related to the implementation of the initiative.